 1app.energy Blog

-Octopus Go vs Intelligent Go: which is actually better if you have a home battery?
+Octopus Go vs Intelligent Go: which is better with a home battery?

-Both tariffs are cheap for EV charging.
-But for homes with a battery, the choice has consequences that go beyond the unit rate.
-Here is an honest comparison based on how each tariff actually behaves.
+Both are cheap for EV charging.
+For battery homes, the choice has consequences beyond unit rate.
+An honest comparison of how each tariff behaves.

 Tariff rates, eligibility rules and device integrations change over time.
 Unless a section says otherwise, numeric examples in this article are illustrative worked examples rather than a quoted supplier promise.

-Octopus Go and Intelligent Go are both designed to make EV charging cheap.
-At a headline level, they look similar: a low overnight rate, a standard daytime rate, and a compatible charger requirement.
-For most EV-only households they are broadly equivalent, with Intelligent Go offering slightly more flexibility.
+Octopus Go and Intelligent Go are both designed to lower EV charging costs.
+At a headline level, they look similar: a low overnight rate, a standard daytime rate, and eligibility rules linked to EV ownership and, for Intelligent Go, a compatible EV or charger connection.
+For many EV-only households they can feel broadly similar, with Intelligent Go offering more flexible smart scheduling where the setup qualifies.

 For homes with a battery, the choice is more nuanced — and getting it wrong can cost more than the tariff saves.